Enhance your knowledge and expertise to support individuals and communities with our PhD in Human and Social Services degree program.

-With a PhD in Human and Social Services from Walden, you can be a leader in effecting change and addressing the needs of those struggling with illness, addiction, violence, and poverty.
+With an online PhD in Human and Social Services from Walden, you can be a leader in effecting change and addressing the needs of those struggling with illness, addiction, violence, and poverty.

 There is a strong global need for human and social services professionals in government and nongovernmental organizations.
 Underserved populations across the world require a range of human and social services such as healthcare, social work, financial aid, criminal justice, food aid, education, and housing.